sohinibhattacharya/sohinibhattacharya.github.io/about.md

     I may be new to the domain, but I bring fresh perspectives, enthusiasm, and an eagerness to learn and grow.
 I want to explore more research domains and am eager to contribute to innovative projects, leveraging my problem-solving skills and adaptability.
 I believe that I communicate very well, and I have the confidence to put forward my views and learn from my mistakes.
 Always eager to learn more!
 Hoping to have a positive impact on the world.
     <br>
     <br>
-    Apart from that, I enjoy painting, reading books, cooking and would like to get back to playing tennis again.
-In my free time, I like doing leetcode (id: sohinibhattacharya).
+    Apart from that, I enjoy painting, reading books, doing <a href="https://leetcode.com/sohinibhattacharya/">leetcode</a> and would like to get back to playing tennis again.
 Aiming to learn how to play the piano someday.
 </p>
 <!-- To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
  -->